 This is GLEIF

 Established by the Financial Stability Board in June 2014, the Global Legal Entity Identifier Foundation (GLEIF) is tasked to support the implementation and use of the Legal Entity Identifier (LEI).
 The foundation is backed and overseen by the LEI Regulatory Oversight Committee, representing public authorities from around the globe that have come together to jointly drive forward transparency within the global financial markets.
-GLEIF is headquartered in Basel, Switzerland.
+GLEIF is a supra-national not-for-profit organization headquartered in Basel, Switzerland.

 GLEIF is, by its statutes, agnostic to any particular commercial or political interests.
 GLEIF is uniquely positioned in the entity identification market.

 Following the financial crisis, the goal of the drivers of the LEI initiative - the Group of 20, the Financial Stability Board and many regulators around the world – was to use the LEI to create transparency in the derivatives markets.
 As demonstrated with the current LEI population, these efforts have generated excellent results.
-To date, LEIs have been assigned to legal entities based, primarily, in the U.S. and Europe where regulations require the use of LEIs to uniquely identify counterparties to transactions in regulatory reporting.
+To date, LEIs have been assigned to legal entities based primarily in the U.S. and Europe where regulations require the use of LEIs to uniquely identify counterparties to transactions in regulatory reporting.
 Public authorities in these jurisdictions rely on the LEI to evaluate risk, take corrective steps and, if required, minimize market abuse and improve the accuracy of financial data.

-This said, we are convinced that broad LEI adoption will also generate significant advantages for the wider business community.
+GLEIF’s position is that broad LEI adoption will also generate significant advantages for the wider business community.